 We make mistakes, things go wrong at the end of the moment, or something big fails out, but that doesn’t stop you from having a successful event if you have a plan B.

-Things do fail very unexpectedly; you never know, so always have a substitute with yourself.
+Things fail unexpectedly; you never know, so always have a substitute with yourself.

-This way, there are very fewer chances that your event will fail because even if it does, you have got a backup that won’t let you fail.
+This way, there are significantly fewer chances that your event will fail because even if it does, you have got a backup that won’t let you fail.

 You can make a plan B for the décor, ambiance, food, tables and chairs, stage and lights, and for each and everything you feel that can lead to a failure of the event.

 Planning a substitute is always better than bearing a significant loss.